rifaiershad/NTX-DE-Test/Soal 1/README.md

 ### Scenario 1: Daily Total Transaction Revenue by Product

 #### Problem:
-The initial visualization displayed all products and their total daily transaction revenue, which resulted in an unreadable x-axis.
+The initial code provided by ChatGPT visualization displayed all products and their total daily transaction revenue, which resulted in an unreadable x-axis.
 Additionally, transaction amounts were displayed without specifying the currency.

 #### Solution:
 - Group data by `date` and `v2ProductName` to calculate the total revenue per product each day.